-An interesting example of a spectacular failure of a deterministic approach in quantifying extremes is the notion of the so-called probable maximum precipitation, which is regarded to be an upper bound of precipitation that is physically feasible.
+An interesting example of a spectacular failure of a deterministic approach in quantifying extremes is the so-called probable maximum precipitation (PMP), regarded to be an upper bound of precipitation that is physically feasible.
 Such an upper bound is philosophically and scientifically inconsistent.
-Moreover, the methods devised to determine it, even though they are thought to be physically-based deterministic methods, are in fact statistical methods using bad statistics.
-Therefore, we will not consider this type of approaches, while the reader interested to see the reasoning about the inconsistency of these methods is referenced to Koutsoyiannis (2007) and Koutsoyiannis and Papalexiou (2017).
+Moreover, the methods devised to determine it, even though they are thought to be physically-based deterministic methods, are statistical methods using bad statistics.
+Therefore, we will not consider approaches of this type, while the reader interested to see the reasoning about the inconsistency of these methods is referenced to Koutsoyiannis (1999, 2007) and Koutsoyiannis and Papalexiou (2017).
+More recently, the National Academies of Sciences (2024), by providing a new probabilistic definition of PMP, effectively abolished the concept, retaining only the term.

 But what is stochastics, the term appearing also in the title of the book?
 In the modern scientific vocabulary, it is used to collectively refer to (a) probability theory, (b) statistics and (c) stochastic processes.
 More loosely speaking, stochastics is the mathematics of stochastic variables and stochastic processes, which will formally be introduced in Chapter 2 and Chapter 3.
 However, the notion of stochastics, long before being implanted to the scientific vocabulary by Jacob Bernoulli, had originally appeared in ancient Greek philosophical texts.
 These appearances both enrich and elucidate the notion of stochastics and it is thus useful to trace back its different meanings through the history of philosophy and science.
-Relevant information is contained in Digression 1.A, which helps us to perceive the meaning of a stochastic approach, a rich meaning with several facets, including:
+Relevant information is contained in Digression 1.A, which helps us to perceive the meaning of a stochastic approach, a rich meaning with several facets, including those of being:

-- probability theoretic; - capable of quantifying the non-precise, the uncertain, or else the random; - insightful-not superficial; - aiming at prediction in a probabilistic sense, using information of the past; - targeting at calculating the mean, or expectation, of uncertain quantities.
+- probability theoretic; - adept at quantifying the imprecise, the uncertain, or else the random; - insightful-not superficial; - capable of prediction in a probabilistic sense, using information from the past; - suitable for the calculation of the mean, or expectation, of uncertain quantities.